Predicting Good Quantum Circuit Compilation Options: Resulting Prediction Framework and its Performance

 \subsection{Setting Up the Prediction Framework}

 In order to instantiate the framework as described above, it needs to be set up accordingly.
 To this end, the following steps need to be conducted: \begin{enumerate} \item All qubit technologies, devices, compilers, and settings that should be considered need to be provided.
-Eventually, this defines the set of possible combinations of compilation options. \item Corresponding SDKs and software packages need to be set up and stitched together. \item All information about the devices which shall be considered in the evaluation of the goodness of compilation options need to be collected and, afterwards, incorporated into an evaluation metric. \item Finally, the classifier needs to be trained using a sufficient number of suitable training circuits. \end{enumerate}
+Finally, this defines the set of possible combinations of compilation options. \item The corresponding SDKs and software packages need to be set up and stitched together. \item All information about the devices which shall be considered in the evaluation of the goodness of compilation options needs to be collected and, afterwards, incorporated into an evaluation metric. \item Finally, the classifier must be trained using a sufficient number of suitable training circuits. \end{enumerate}

-Note that using this setup procedure even future developments can easily be considered as it only requires the incorporation and/or adjustment of the respective instantiation.
+Note that using this setup procedure, even future developments can easily be considered as it only requires the incorporation and/or adjustment of the respective instantiation.

-In the following and for the purpose of evaluation, we considered the following setup (which was described throughout all previous examples): \begin{itemize} \item Qubit Technology: superconducting and ion-trap-based qubits \item Devices: Archictures with $8$, $27$, $80$, and $127$ qubits for superconducting and $11$ qubits for the ion-trap based qubit technology \item Compiler: IBM's Qiskit and Quantinuum's TKET \item Compiler settings: $4$ optimization levels (Qiskit) and $2$ placement strategies (TKET) \end{itemize}
+In the following and for the purpose of evaluation, we considered the following setup (which was described throughout all previous examples): \begin{itemize} \item Qubit Technology: superconducting and ion-trap-based qubits \item Devices: Archictures with $8$, $27$, $80$, and $127$ qubits for superconducting and $11$ qubits for the ion-trap based qubit technology \item Compiler: IBM's Qiskit (version $0.39.2$) and Quantinuum's TKET (version $1.9.0$) \item Compiler settings: $4$ optimization levels (Qiskit) and $2$ placement strategies (TKET) \end{itemize}

 Overall, this results in a total of $30$ different combinations of compilation options (as described in \autoref{ex:compilation_paths}).
-As the evaluation metric, we used the information and the corresponding calculation as described before in \autoref{ex:eval_metric}.
-All circuits used for the training are taken from the \mbox{MQT Bench} library~\cite{quetschlich2022mqtbench}.
-More precisely, all circuits on the \enquote{target-independent} level from $2$ up to $130$ qubits have been used---resulting in $2098$ training data samples.
-Based on that, a random train-test-split of $70\%$/$30\%$ is applied and leads to $1468$ samples for training and $630$ for testing.
-Once this training data is created, it can be used for any kind of supervised machine learning algorithms.
-Next, seven different ones are evaluated and discussed.
+As evaluation metric, we used the information and the corresponding calculation as previously described in \autoref{ex:eval_metric}.
+All circuits used for training are taken from the \mbox{MQT Bench} library~\cite{quetschlich2022mqtbench} (version $0.2.2$).
+More precisely, all circuits on the \enquote{target-independent} level from $2$ to $127$ qubits have been used---resulting in $3000$ training data samples.